Axway/open-banking-docs/content/en/docs/deployment/installation/apim.md

 | apimgr.admin.password | API Manager admin password | apiAdminPwd! |
 -->

 With these base parameters set, you can install the Helm chart.
-See [Install APIM Helm chart](#install-apim-helm-chart).
+See [Install the APIM Helm chart](#install-the-apim-helm-chart).

-This deployment will use cert-manager and let's encrypt issuer to provide certificates.
-This requires an ingress controller (nginx) that listen on a public IP.
+This deployment will use cert-manager and the [Let's Encrypt](https://letsencrypt.org) issuer to provide certificates.
+This requires an ingress controller (nginx) that listens on a public IP.
+You must replace the certificates provided with the sample Helm chart with your own certificates.

 You can also customize the chart values with the following sub-sections.

 ### Product license

 A temporary license file is embedded in the default Docker image.

 This license key has a lifetime to two months maximum.